R1nge/Suika/Assets/Readme.md

 Add animations
 Leader board (local)
 Evolution line (use suika icons)
-Show error message/error icon, when mod is invalid???
+Show an error message/error icon, when mod is invalid???
 Mod will use 'default' assets if some are missing

 Fix a lag spike when adding a polygon collider to a sprite renderer